niklasnorin/red-thesis/report/9-method-design.md

 Using `inotify` when running on a PC and e.g. `poll` (which works on SysFS files) on the real hardware would go against the HAL principle since it would mean the application would need to be changed to run on a PC.

 ### LD_PRELOAD
 This approach only works for dynamically linked applications by design, and so breaks the Quarterdock requirements.
-It should work for statically linked applications as well as dynamically linked ones.
+Quarterdock should work for both dynamically linked and statically linked applications.

 ### Linux Kernel Driver
-#### Custom GPIO Driver
-#### Custom SysFS Driver
-#### Custom Linux filesystem
+Creating a custom Linux kernel driver offers many different options.

+Requirement **R11** prohibits running Quarterdock itself inside the kernel, as a bug in Quarterdock would risk a "kernel panic" which in turn could bring down the whole system [[#Kernel Panic](?)].

 ### FUSE

+- Write about FUSE

 ## Security
 The FUSE kernel driver defaults to only allowing the process and user who created the mount, has access to it

 The FUSE kernel driver is currently configured with `allow_other`, an option which means that anyone, not only the process and user who created the mount, has access to it.